crittercism/apteligent-xamarin-sdk/README.md

 Please read Getting Started to learn how to use the component library.

-##Key Highlights

-- highlight 1
-- highlight 2
-- highlight 3

-##Xamarin Crittercisms overview

-todo

-###iOS

-####iOS AOT Xamarin Limitations

-Since applications on the iPhone using Xamarin.iOS are compiled to static code, it is not possible to use any facilities that require code generation at runtime.
-Unlike Android (JIT just-in compiler time) architecture iPhones kernel prevents an application from generating code dynamically Mono on the iPhone does not support any form of dynamic code generation.
-This can cause limitations in supported C#/.Net featurtes such as Generics and generic subclassing, P/Invokes and System.Reflect.Emit.
-You can find out more about Xamarin iOS AOT Limitations here [Xamarin Limitations](http://docs.xamarin.com/guides/ios/advanced_topics/limitations/ "Limitations | Xamarin")

-###Android

-Xamarin.Android applications run within the Mono execution environment.
-This execution environment runs side-by-side with the Dalvik Virtual Machine.
-Both runtime environments run on top of the Linux kernel and expose various APIs to the user code that allows developers to access the underlying system.
-You can find out more about the Xamarin Android Architecture on the [Xamarin documentation page Overview](http://docs.xamarin.com/guides/android/under_the_hood/architecture/ "Architecture | Xamarin").

 ##Getting Started

 ###Prerequisities

-You need to have installed Xamarin in your developer machine, you can download it from [Xamarin.com/download](http://xamarin.com/download).
+- Xamarin Studio in your developer machine, you can download it from [Xamarin.com/download](http://xamarin.com/download).

-Native Tools for iOS and Android.
+- Native Tools for iOS and Android
+- [Crittercism](http://crittercism.com) Account and Application Keys

 ###Getting Started with Android